erilu/R-for-data-science-walkthrough/r4ds_chapters7-8_walkthrough.md

 ![](r4ds_chapters7-8_walkthrough_files/figure-markdown_github/mtcars_boxplot_ordered-1.png)

 We learned this in chapter 3, but a way to flip the axes is to add a coord\_flip() function to your ggplot.
 This is useful when you have long axis labels.
-I prefer tilting the labels by 45 degrees by modifying the tilt using theme().
+I prefer tilting the labels by 45 degrees by modifying the tilt using `theme(axis.text.x = element_text(angle = 45, hjust = 1))`.

 ``` r
 ggplot(data = mpg) +